DHTMLX/docs-suite/docs/sidebar/api/sidebar_keydown_event.md

 # keydown

-@short: fires when any key is pressed
+@short: fires when any key is pressed and a Sidebar option is in focus

 @signature: {'keydown: (event: KeyboardEvent, id?: string) => void;'}

 @params:
 - `event: KeyboardEvent` - a native KeyboardEvent object
-- `id?: string` - the ID of the Sidebar control
+- `id?: string` - the ID of the Sidebar option in focus

 @example:
 sidebar.events.on("keydown", function(event, id) {